Atoiks-Games/PDVM/docs/instruction_set.rst

 | Immediate | ``janp $1234abcd``| ``$12 $1234abcd`` |
 +-----------+-------------------+-------------------+

-Branches execution if register A ≠ register P
+Branches execution if register A does not equals to register P

 stha
 ^^^^^^^^^^^^^^^^^^^^^^^^